CoopersProjects/2024-TravelPlannerAPI/README.md

     - `cost_per_night` Cost per night at the accommodation. (required field).

     - `trip_id` Trip ID that the accommodation is associated with.
 (Required field).

+Expected Response: Creates a new accommodation instance.
+If required fields are missing or formatting is wrong, error response.

 `PUT "/accommodation/update/<int:id>"`

 Function: Update an existing accommodation instance.
 JWT required.

 Input:

     - `name` String: Name of the accommodation.

     - `address` String: Address of the accommodation.